We regularly release short films and recordings of our live webinars and Froebel Trust events.

 Professor Tina Bruce reads extracts from her 2020 publication, "Educating Young Children: A Lifetime Journey into a Froebelian Approach" with responses from Alison Hawkins & Catherine Diamond (Inspirational Teachers); Stella Louis and Catriona Gill (Play); Lynn McNair and Sacha Powell (Research and Practice).

 Does Birth to Three Matters still Matter?
-Sacha Powell at MMU, March 2020
+Sacha Powell at MMU (recorded March 2020)

 To what extent have social and cultural changes impacted the needs of children from birth to three?
 This video records a presentation by the CEO of The Froebel Trust, Dr Sacha Powell.
 With a focus on early childhood education and care for babies, toddlers and two-year-olds it celebrates 20 years since the 'Birth to Three Matters Framework' was commissioned.
 Topics covered include: the rights of infants; data and knowledge gaps in England; the growth of scholarship about infant and toddler pedagogy; and the accessibility of research.